May apologizes to Caribbean countries for UK treatment of post-war migrants

 Named after a ship that brought migrants from Jamaica, Trinidad and Tobago and other Caribbean islands in 1948, the Windrush generation enjoyed a special status, but that has been eroded over the years by successive immigration reforms.

-Interior minister Amber Rudd said on Monday that a team would be set up in her ministry to resolve issues; May told the Caribbean representatives on Tuesday that she would instruct that team to work swiftly and efficiently.
+After an outcry caused by coverage in British media of people who had lost jobs or been denied healthcare because of unwarranted doubts over their rights, the government set up a dedicated team at the interior ministry to solve cases.

-May’s spokesman said there would be no deportations or detentions of Windrush individuals while the government worked to fix the problems.
+“We would also like to reassure you that there will be no removals or detention as part of any assistance to help these citizens get their proper documentation in place,” wrote Caroline Nokes, the immigration minister, to Caribbean foreign ministers and ambassadors.

-There was confusion over whether any Windrush descendants had already been deported after ministers gave conflicting details on Monday.
+There was confusion over whether any Windrush descendants had already been deported after Nokes and other ministers gave conflicting details on Monday.

 “We have no information, we do not know of any cases where somebody has been deported who is in this category,” Cabinet Office Minister David Lidington said on Tuesday.